orchest/orchest/docs/source/user_guide/data_sources.rst

    you'd have to specify the "Host", "Database name", "Username" and "Password".
 5. Lastly, press *Save*.

-Next, see :ref:`sdk-quickstart-data-sources` in the SDK section to get started with data sources from within your scripts.
+Next, see :ref:`data sources <sdk-quickstart-data-sources>` in the SDK section to get started with data sources from within your scripts.

 .. note::